-- 3.1 In accordance with KCSiE 2023, all new staff and regular volunteers will receive appropriate safeguarding information during induction (including online safety and their responsibilities in relation to filtering and monitoring) and be made aware of the systems within the school which support safeguarding e.g. the Behaviour Policy.
-This training is provided in a suite of videos prior to commencing the placement at school.
-This training will be regularly updated. - 3.2 All staff must ensure that they have read and understood KCSiE: Part One.
-A declaration is signed to state that this has been completed and staff are subsequently tested and reminded of its content through the year. - 3.3 All staff will receive regular child protection training at least every 2 years and at least an annual update which includes basic safeguarding information about our policies and procedures, signs and symptoms of abuse (emotional and physical), indicators of vulnerability to exploitation and radicalisation, how to manage a disclosure from a child as well as when and how to record a concern about the welfare of a child, with regular updates in relation to local and national changes.
-An online training provider is used to facilitate this, and training on specific aspects such as prevent, CCE, CSE, abuse and mental health.
+- 3.1 In accordance with KCSiE 2024, all new staff and regular volunteers will receive appropriate safeguarding information during induction (including digital safeguarding and their responsibilities in relation to filtering and monitoring) and be made aware of the systems within the school which support safeguarding e.g. the Behaviour Policy as part of a thorough induction process.
+This training will be regularly updated - 3.2 All staff must ensure that they have read and understood KCSiE: Part One/Annex A and/or Annex B All staff sign to say that they have read and understood Part 1. - 3.3 All staff will receive child protection training every 2 years and at least an annual update which includes basic safeguarding information about our policies and procedures, signs and symptoms of abuse (emotional and physical), indicators of vulnerability to exploitation and radicalisation, how to manage a disclosure from a child as well as when and how to record a concern about the welfare of a child, with regular updates in relation to local and national changes.
+Staff receive training every year (September) - 3.4 All staff members will receive training and updates around digital safeguarding and their role and responsibility in relation to filtering and monitoring as required, providing them with relevant skills and knowledge to safeguard children effectively.
+Safeguarding updates as part of planning meeting every other week. - 3.5 By training and responding to concerns on a daily basis, staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and the child protection policy.

-- 3.4 All staff members will receive regular safeguarding and child protection training and updates, including online safety and their role and responsibility in relation to filtering and monitoring as required, providing them with relevant skills and knowledge to safeguard children effectively.
-The trust IT team manage the filtering and monitoring of IT equipment - 3.5 To recognise the expertise built within staff by training and managing concerns on a daily basis, staff will be provided with the opportunity to contribute to and shape safeguarding arrangements and the child protection policy.
-This includes through curriculum development and regular safeguarding foci in face to face training which invite discussion. - 3.6 All interview panels will include at least one member that has completed up to date Safer Recruitment training within the last 3 years. - 3.7 All staff need to understand the impact mental health problems may have on all aspects of safeguarding including the relevance of Adverse Childhood Experiences (ACEs) and the impact of trauma on children and young people and this is included in our training programme.
+- 3.6 All interview panels will include at least one member that has completed full Safer Recruitment training, within the last 3 years or Safer Recruitment Refresher training, if the former has already been undertaken. - 3.7 All staff need to understand the impact mental health problems may have on all aspects of safeguarding including the relevance of Adverse Childhood Experiences (ACEs) and the impact of trauma on children and young people and this is included in our training programme.